-Incarceration rate measures the number of people who are in jail, per 100,000 in population.
-As shown in the chart, the average incarceration rate in the United States is 2311 (2013).
-In Colorado, the most recent data available (2005), has the jail incarceration rate at 2922.
+The following incarceration rates measure the number of people who are in jail, per 100,000 in population.
+As shown in the chart, the average jail incarceration rate in the United States is 2341 (2014).
+Colorado data was excluded in the current model, as the most recent jail incarceration data available is from 2005 (2922).

-The incarceration rate in Larimer County is 141 (2013).
+The most recent jail incarceration rate for Larimer County is 147 (2015).
 The low incarceration rate in Larimer County shows the positive impact of collaborative effort across the criminal justice system (via the Criminal Justice Advisory Committee) which include: 1) administrative changes in the courts, 2) expansion of pretrial services, 3) expansion of alternative sentencing options, 4) mental health treatment, and 5) development of specialty courts.